What is presbyopia?

 Presbyopia is a normal part of growing older and usually occurs gradually over many years, without causing any pain or significant discomfort.

-If you are beginning to notice changes to your near vision, make an appointment with your doctor to discuss the best treatment option for you.
+If you are beginning to notice changes to your near vision, make an appointment with an doctor to discuss the best treatment option for you.

 Do I Need Reading Glasses? »